 Art & Soul initially began as “We can draw!” art classes organised by Maggie Hughes to support her husband Trevor post-stroke.
 In 1998 the name of the group was changed to ‘Art & Soul’ and the project evolved to include adults with a range of mental well-being and coping challenges.
-At this time, with almost half a dozen mental health and day centres running in Richmond Borough, a group of service users and supporters decided to organise an exhibition of participants’ artwork.
+At this time, and with almost half a dozen mental health and day centres currently running in Richmond Borough, a group of service users and supporters decided to organise an exhibition of participants’ artwork.

 The committee applied for local funding, setting Art & Soul into motion, but unfortunately, the selected exhibition venue fell through and a scramble to find a new location ensued.
 As luck would have it, Teddington’s recently re-opened Landmark Arts Centre was available and provided the perfect (although then unheated!) venue for over 350 pieces of submitted art.

 In the lead up to this first exhibition, our funding also allowed us to run a several expressive arts workshops.
 This meant that anyone who had not had a chance to make artwork for the exhibition could get involved; facilitating a theme of inclusiveness that has continued throughout our programming.
 Following on from the success of this first event, Art & Soul’s exhibitions and workshops moved to Orleans House Gallery.